01249 783027

 Diagnosis and treatment are intimately linked as the osteopath works to activate the innate ability of the body to heal itself, and by offering gentle and specific support where it is needed to bring the tissues into a state of balance and release, to restore it to health.

-Using this approach, the osteopath learns to listen to and be guided by the body’s inner knowledge of what is wrong, which may be different to the patient’s opinion and the osteopath’s opinion.
+Using this approach, the osteopath learns to listen to and be guided by the body’s inner knowledge of what is wrong.
 This helps the osteopath to understand and treat the cause of the symptoms, to reduce the chance of symptoms returning in the future.

 What sort of patients or conditions can be helped with cranial osteopathy?